Azure/azureml-sdk-for-r/README.md

 # Azure Machine Learning SDK for R

 [![Build Status](https://msdata.visualstudio.com/Vienna/_apis/build/status/AzureML-SDK%20R/R%20SDK%20Build?branchName=master)](https://msdata.visualstudio.com/Vienna/_build/latest?definitionId=7523&branchName=master)

-Data scientists and AI developers use the Azure Machine Learning SDK for R to build and run machine learning workflows with the  [Azure Machine Learning service](https://docs.microsoft.com/azure/machine-learning/service/overview-what-is-azure-ml).
-You can interact with the service in any R environment.
+Data scientists and AI developers use the Azure Machine Learning SDK for R to build and run machine learning workflows with the  Azure Machine Learning service.

+Azure Machine Learning SDK for R uses the reticulate package to bind to [Azure Machine Learning's Python SDK](https://docs.microsoft.com/azure/machine-learning/service/overview-what-is-azure-ml).
+By binding directly to Python, the Azure Machine Learning SDK for R allows you access to core objects and methods implemented in the Python SDK from any R environment you choose.

 Main capabilities of the SDK include: